How to Organize Photos on iPhone Without Duplicates

 3. Manage Photo Albums on iPhone

 Once you have created albums and added photos to them, managing these albums becomes an important task to keep your photo library organized.
-Follow these steps to rename, delete, or rearrange albums on your iPhone:
+Follow this to rename, delete, or rearrange albums on your iPhone.

 These steps offer control over how you organize and access your photo collections, making it simple to adjust your albums as your photo library grows and changes.